Esbern/semanticGIS/content/About/Navigating the site.md

 ---
-title: Navigating the site
+title:
 draft: false
 tags:
 ---
 There are basically 5 ways to navigate the site:
-- The [[Concepts/Framework/Design rational]] will guide you step by step through the GIS project.
+- The 'Organising a GIS project' article will guide you step by step through the GIS project, with links to materials relevant for each step.
 - Using the search area in the top left
 - Use the folder structure "Explorer" under the search field.
 This fives the ability to navigate the folder structure of the notes.
 This approach is not recommended unless you are navigating to a topic you know where is located. (the folder location is also available as a breadcrumb over the note title)
 - Tags: The tags associated with a note are listed under the note title.
 Clicking a tag will list all other notes with that tag